openplans/openblock-old/docs/install/geodata.rst

 Then you can surf to ``http://<your domain>/admin/streets/blocks/`` and click the link "Import Block Shapefiles".
-Type in the city name that these blocks are in, upload the four zip files you downloaded above, click "Import" and wait for it to finish.
+Type in the city name that these blocks are in, upload the four zip files you downloaded above, click "Import", and wait for it to finish.

-(It is likely to take several minutes - more or less, depending on your hardware; this is the most computationally intensive thing that OpenBlock ever does.)
+(It is likely to take several minutes - more or less, depending on your hardware and the size of data; this is the most computationally intensive thing that OpenBlock ever does.)

 Streets, Intersections, and BlockIntersections will be done automatically.

 You can repeat this process if your area spans multiple shapefiles.
-(It tends to get slower as the number of intersections grows.)
+(It will get slower as the number of intersections grows.)

 When done, skip down to :ref:`verifying_blocks`.